PrasadNaidu1082/jd-assessment/README.md

 When the 5-minute load average of the machines reaches 50%, a machine is removed.

-Daily Machine Refresh Everyday at 12 am UTC, all machines in the group are refreshed: Old machines are removed.
+Daily Machine Refresh every day at 12 am UTC, all machines in the group are refreshed: Old machines are removed.
 New machines are added.

 Email Alerts Email alerts are configured for scaling and refresh events using AWS SNS.
 You will receive notifications when scaling up, scaling down, or during the daily machine refresh.